iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > I would look them up and see what they are really about.
 We need less government in our life and lower We are Tax Enough Already.<br> :date: __2020-07-07 14:51:55__

 > Don't trust fema<br> :date: __2020-06-26 20:16:46__

-> The app should work off line.
-I cannot use the app with cellular data.
-Alerts set to my location only notify me when I have Wi-Fi and completely disappear if I'm not connected.
-How is this convenient during a disaster?<br> :date: __2020-06-21 22:29:23__